EvilRedHorse/sia-name-service/README.md

 ##  How to run

-You can compile the gradle project and then run it on your own or you can open the project in a Gradle-enabled Java IDE (I use IntelliJ IDEA) and run `com.georgemcarlson.sianameservice.Main.java`.
+You can run the precompiled jar or a self-compiled jar on your own or you can open the project in a Gradle-enabled Java IDE (I use IntelliJ IDEA) and run `com.georgemcarlson.sianameservice.Main.java`.

 ## How to build